Letson-XD/CS5012-Language-and-Computation/README.md

 ## A2 - Grammar Engineering

-The objective of this assignment was to design a grammatical model that parses a limited subset of English, consisting of eight valid sentences and three invalid sentences.
+The objective of this project was to design a grammatical model that parses a limited subset of English, consisting of eight valid sentences and three invalid sentences.
 Initially, context-free grammar was developed to define rules for parsing sentences.
 Then, the grammar was refined to become unification grammar which incorporates more rigorous rules to prevent parsing of invalid sentences.